Appendix A

 fly speed: A creature with a fly speed has the ability to fly through the air.
 Its speed is the distance it covers in a single movement.
 Most creatures suffer a -4 penalty to their Armor and Reflex defenses while flying.
 For details, see Aerial Movement.

 forced movement: A forced movement ability can cause a creature to move unwillingly.
-There are two types of forced movement: knockback and push.
+There are two types of forced movement: push and fling.
 Although teleportation can cause a creature’s location to change unwillingly, it is not considered a type of forced movement.

-free action: Each round, you take can any number of free actions.
+free action: A free action is one of the four action types (see Actions).
+Each round, you can take any number of free actions.
 Free actions can be taken in any phase.
 For details, see Free Actions.

 free hand: A free hand is a hand or similarly dexterous appendage that is not currently being used for any purpose.
 Many abilities require a free hand to use.
 You cannot use the same hand for two different purposes in the same phase.